How To Effectively Break Down Your Income Goals (So You Can Crush Them!)

 Increase Her Sponsored Post rate

 Currently, Cassidy's sponsored post rate is $200 for blog posts and $100 for social media updates.
 If Cassidy raised her sponsored post rate to $300 and her social media updates rate to $150, Cassidy would make $1500 per month from 5 sponsored blog posts and $750 per month from sponsored social media posts.
 This means she would make $2,250 per month all while doing the same amount of sponsored blogs and social media updates.
-This is an increase for $750 per month.
+This is an increase of $750 per month.

 Take On More Freelance Work Per Week